fidafathima/TaskManagement_front-end/README.md

 - npm (Node package manager)

 - Clone this repository to your local machine
-        npm install
+        - npm install
-        npm start
+        - npm start
 - Install dependencies via NPM or yarn

--The frontend will be accessible at http://localhost:5173/
+- The frontend will be accessible at http://localhost:5173/